Fandom has always been a challenging field to navigate.

 With two days left in the campaign, Whipple wanted to “thank everyone who donated to this cause.
 It has been such a bright spot for many during these tough times we’re living in, and I think this will all be something we can look back on with our Star Wars family and remember the positive impact we made.”

 Unfortunately, toxicity tends to garner more attention and page clicks across pop-culture news.
-It’s important to remember that there is an incredible fanbase that is dedicated to spreading positivity and helping where they can.
+It’s important to remember that there is an incredible fanbase dedicated to spreading positivity and helping where they can.
 It is often easy to listen to the loudest, angriest, and most hateful voices — but there are forces of good within the Star Wars fandom that are giving their time, money, and creative efforts to make a change wherever they can.

 Charles Soule’s auction ends on April 20th.
 At the time of this article’s publication, fans have raised nearly $15,000.